Trump hails 'phase one' trade deal with China | DW | 11.10.2019

-The US and China have made progress in their trade war and come to a "phase one" deal, US President Donald Trump has said.
-Washington suspended the tariff hike on $250 billion Chinese goods which was set for next week.
+The US and China have made progress and come to a "phase one" deal, US President Donald Trump has said.
+Washington suspended the tariff hike on $250 billions in Chinese goods which was set to go into effect next week.

 After 15 months of trade talks between Washington and Beijing, the two sides have "come to a very substantial phase one deal," US President Donald Trump told reporters on Friday.